matrix-org/matrix.org/CONTENT.md

 [extra]
 thumbnail = "your-client-name.svg"
-maintainer = "Your name or organisation" maturity = "PICK ONE" Stable OR Beta OR Alpha OR Obsolete" repo = "https://github.com/example-org/example-repo" matrix_room = "#your-matrix-room:example.com"
+maintainer = "Your name or organisation" maturity = "PICK ONE Stable OR Beta OR Alpha OR Obsolete" repo = "https://github.com/example-org/example-repo" matrix_room = "#your-matrix-room:example.com"
 licence = "PICK ONE"